Party's over: Dubai's monthslong Expo 2020 comes to a close

 Now, it’s history.

-The pandemic-delayed Expo 2020 in the United Arab Emirates closes on Thursday after eight years of anticipation, over $7 billion in investment, 240 million hours of labor and six months of festivities.
+The pandemic-delayed Expo 2020 in the United Arab Emirates closed on Thursday after eight years of anticipation, over $7 billion in investment, 240 million hours of labor and six months of festivities.

 The fate of the fairgrounds is clear.
 Some national pavilions will be demolished.
 A few will remain, like an enormous lacework dome and the UAE’s soaring falcon-shaped pavilion.
 Other buildings will be rebranded for a new business district soon to rise from the site.